Grand Coulee Dam: Overhauls

 A major overhaul of the Third Powerplant, which contains generators numbered G19 through G24, began in March 2008 and will be continuing for many years.
 Among the projects to be completed before the generators themselves can begin to be overhauled include replacing underground 500 kV oil-filled cables for G19, G20 and G21 generators with overhead transmission lines (started in February 2009), new 236 MW transformers for G19 and G20 (started in November 2006), and several other projects.

 Planning, design, procurement and site preparation for the 805 MW G22, G23 and G24 generator overhauls are scheduled to begin in 2011.
 The overhauls will start in 2013 with the G22 generator, then G23 starting in 2014, and finally G24 starting in 2016, with planned completions in 2014, 2016 and 2017, respectively.
 The generator overhauls for G19, G20 and G21 have not been scheduled as of 2010.

 Operation and benefits

 A map of the Columbia Basin Project.
 Green denotes land irrigated by the project.
 The Grand Coulee Dam is in the top-right.

 The dam's primary goal, irrigation, was postponed as the wartime need for electricity increased.
 The dam's powerhouse began production around the time World War II began, and its electricity was vital to the war effort.
 The dam powered aluminum smelters in Longview and Vancouver, Washington, Boeing factories in Seattle and Vancouver, and Portland's shipyards.
 In 1943, its electricity was also used for plutonium production in Richland, Washington, at the Hanford Site, which was part of the top-secret Manhattan Project.
-The demand for power at that project was so great that in 1943, two generators originally intended for the Shasta Dam in California were installed at Grand Coulee to hurry the generator installation schedule.
+The demand for power at that project was so great that in 1943, two generators originally intended for the Shasta Dam in California were installed at the Grand Coulee Dam to hurry the generator installation schedule.